 I gave it a go.
 There’s quite a bit to it, not just unbolt the head and pull it off.

 I drained the coolant, then the oil.
 This came out in the oil.

 It’s not large, but it looks like the stuff of which the engine is made.
 And nothing metal should be in the oil, especially not that size.
 Oh dear.

-Then I had to take two 10mm bolts out.
-I turned the engine over a bit by hand to get at them, but you’ve only got about 3/4 of a revolution then it jams solid.
+I turned it around a bit, but you’ve only got about 3/4 of a revolution then it jams solid.
 Oh dear, oh dear.